 In addition to the diocesan strategy we have dedicated lessons, for example a multi faith morning at the beginning of each topic week, which seeks to support the children in learning about other faiths through visiting places of worship.

-We plan class prayer services and Masses with our pupils to enhance their experience of collective worship.
+We are planning class prayer services and Masses with our pupils to enhance their experience of collective worship.

 All pupils become actively engaged with the Sacramental Preparation in Years 3 and 6.
 Children who receive the gift of a Sacrament understand how this milestone takes them further on their journey to faith.
 The rest of their peers demonstrate the true ethos of our school by supporting them in keeping their Sacramental promises, through friendship.
 Our youngest learners at SS Peter and Paul begin important learning about friendship, showing an impressive awareness for our golden rule.

 Through our curriculum, SS Peter and Paul pupils will be bring an understanding of spirituality and morality to the local community.
 Our pupils will learn to live out the Gospel messages through their daily actions; sharing the love of Christ and the gift of faith with each other and their families.
 They will remain respectful and open-minded towards others with different faiths and beliefs, acknowledging the equality between each and every person.

 Liturgy leaders take ownership of aspects of the subject, leading prayer groups (during Marian months).
 This invaluable experience reinforces our emphasis on prayer being a powerful way to support one another.
 It also teaches children how to address personal trials and challenges, positively supporting our provision for positive mental wellbeing.